questdb/documentation/introduction.md

 QuestDB is an Apache 2.0 open source columnar database that specializes in time series.
 It offers category-leading ingestion throughput and fast SQL queries with operational simplicity.
-QuestDB reduces operational costs and overcomes ingestion bottlenecks, offering greatly simplify overall ingress infrastructure.
+QuestDB reduces operational costs and overcomes ingestion bottlenecks, offering greatly simplified overall ingress infrastructure.

 This introduction provides a brief overview on: